-Although prevention requires adequate financial means and does not show Sources immediate results, it is on the long term the cheapest and most sustainable (1) IPCC, Intergovernmental Panel on Climate Change (2007): Mitigation of way to save lives and goods.
-The corresponding importance of slope moni-Climate Change.
-Contribution of Working Group II to the Fourth Assessment toring is fully recognised by experts, but not yet by policy-makers and the Report of the IPCC.
-Geneva.
+Although prevention requires adequate financial means and does not show immediate results, it is on the long term the cheapest and most sustainable way to save lives and goods.
+The corresponding importance of slope monitoring is fully recognised by experts, but not yet by policy-makers and the public.

-public.
 Thus, risk communication has to be improved substantially.